combes-group/sircuitenum/docs/source/Basegraph_0_Nodes_3.rst

 ^^^^^^^^^

 Nodes index from 0, with node 0 assigned to be ground.
 Flux biases are included, but offset charges are ignored.

-N/A
+.. math:: N/A

 n3_g0_c5
 --------